 If the 404 Not Found error occurs only with some posts/pages, the reason may be that the post/page URL slug has been changed.
 When users try to access the old post, instead of the desired resource content, they will encounter a 404 Error.

-The best solution to this issue is to redirect users from the old location to the new one.
+The best solution to this issue is to having a proper redirection for users from the old location to the new one.
 This way, visitors will get the desired content without encountering a 404 error.
 This method is also very SEO-friendly.

 You can install and activate the Redirection plugin which is the easiest and fastest way to do this.
 In the dashboard, go to the “Add New Redirection” section, then set up as follows: